blabla1337/skf-flask/skf/markdown/knowledge_base/55-knowledge_base--Session_ids_should_be_generated_with_sufficient_entropy--.md

 ## Description:

-Whenever session IDs are not generated with sufficient entropy this could lead to a session collision or session hijacking.
+Whenever session IDs are not generated with a sufficient entropy this could lead to a session collision or session hijacking.
 If an attacker can guess an authenticated user's session identifier, he can take over the user's session.